Fekide/strapi-plugin-translate/README.md

 - [ ] Overview of api usage in admin panel -> api done
 - [ ] batch translation (needs to also 'translate' uids)
 - [ ] translate relations as well

+## Legal Disclaimer

+Feki.de e.V. do not hold the copyright to the Logos of Strapi Inc. or DeepL SE.
+There is no cooperation or any other sort of affiliation between Feki.de e.V. and Strapi Inc. or DeepL SE.
+The Logos are used under fair use in order to not confuse Users as to what this plugin does.